 The Career Impact Awards was established in 2018 in order to recognize and celebrate the many career partners and career advocates across our campus and community.
 This event was created because we recognize that having career infused into all aspects of the student experience correlates to overall student success during and after college.
 It takes great collaboration on and off campus to help shape post graduate success stories for all students who come from diverse backgrounds, identities, and dreams.
 Through this event, we wanted to raise awareness around the importance of the ‘career work’ that we all do with students and alumni and recognize the efforts and contributions of those who advocate career for all.

-Nominations for 2019 will open in January.
-Nominations will be accepted in the following categories:
+Nominations for 2019 were accepted for the following categories:

 - Student of the Year